imadevguyanand/TodoNote/Readme.md

     local/up.sh
     ```

-    This will create the docker environment.
-This will take several minutes to run.
+    This will create the docker environment and will take several minutes to run.
 This command will build the docker image and deploy the stack on to the Docker Swarms

 6. Make sure the container is running by executing the below command.
 Copy the container ID which you need it in the next step